Discreet Confidential Consultation (213) 374-3952

 When is a Situation Criminal in a Sexual Harassment Context v.
 Civil?

-Many of these cases that we're seeing on the news right now are going to be dealt with, if at all, in a civil context – meaning lawyers are going to be hired and people are going to be sued for their sexual harassment in the workplace on various levels.
+Many of these cases that we're seeing on the news right now are going to be dealt with, if at all, in a civil context – meaning lawyers are going to be hired, and people are going to be sued for their sexual harassment in the workplace on various levels.

 This doesn't necessarily mean that a criminal charge will be filed.
 For a criminal charge to be filed in a sexual harassment context, someone will have to engage in illegal activity.
 For example, if they committed a sexual battery against another person, Penal Code Section 243.4 – harmful or offensive touching in a sexual context – could be charged at the criminal level.

-Most times, if somebody's inappropriately touching somebody, it doesn't involve any penetration, the person has no criminal record – it's usually going to be charged as a misdemeanor.
+Most times, if somebody's inappropriately touching somebody, it doesn't involve any penetration, and the person has no criminal record – it's usually going to be charged as a misdemeanor.

 To be charged as a felony, the context would have to be much more severe – there had to be some penetration.
-If a child is involved, or if the person has a prior criminal record, it's more likely to be charged as a felony.
+If a child is involved or if the person has a prior criminal record, it's more likely to be charged as a felony.

 Los Angeles County District Attorney's Office Has a Sexual Harassment Unit